RAI-SCC/torch_bayesian/README.md

 - Check if log params should be set to `-inf` if `fan_in` is 0
 - BasicQuietPrior might need an eps to avoid infinity for mean = 0
+- Revisit eps in CategoricalPredictiveDistribution or set all eps to 1e-10?